matthiask/406.ch/posts/20250912-llms-are-making-me-a-better-programmer.md

 Title: LLMs are making me a better programmer...
 Categories: Django, Programming
+Draft: remove-this-to-publish

-I'm still undecided what the value of LLMs is for programming.
+I'm still undecided about LLMs for programming.
 Sometimes they are very useful, especially when working on a clearly stated problem within a delimited area.
 Cleaning the code up afterwards is painful and takes a long time though.
-Even for small changes I'm unsure
+Even for small changes I'm unsure if using LLMs is a way to save (any) resources, be it time, water, energy or whatever.

 They do help me get started, and help me be more ambitious.
 That's not a new idea.
-[Simon Willison wrote a post about this in 2023](https://simonwillison.net/2023/Mar/27/ai-enhanced-development/) and the more I think about it or work with AI the more I think he's right about that.
+[Simon Willison wrote a post about this in 2023](https://simonwillison.net/2023/Mar/27/ai-enhanced-development/) and the more I think about it or work with AI the more I think it's a good way to look at it.

 A recent example which comes to mind is writing end to end tests.
 I can't say I had a love-hate relationship with end to end testing, it was mostly a hate-hate relationship.
 I hate writing them because it's so tedious and I hate debugging them because of all the timing issues and the general flakyness of end to end testing.
 And I especially hate the fact that those tests break all the time when changing the code, even when changes are mostly unrelated.